nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 vital registration system that tracks most deaths at the state level for any given year well while documenting age.
 This data also has the benefit of being tested on many times such that comprehensive benchmarks exist for forecasting.
+Data was collected from the Institute of Health Metrics and Evaluations reporting values for the states within the United States for every year between 1990-2015 and for the age groups reported in the Global Burden of Disease project.

+### Evaluation
-To evaluate the model performance the model will be fit on the years spanning between 1990 and 2005 and then error metrics will be calculated using holdout data from 2012 to 2015.
+To evaluate the model performance the model will be fit on the years spanning between 1990 and 2005 and then error metrics, RMSE for varying time points, will be calculated using holdout data from 2012 to 2015.
 After this full forecasts will be made out to 2030 using the entire data set.
 Separate models will be run for males and females.
+In order to compare the model to a benchmark we will compare our results against the Lee-Carter model described above.
+Comparisons will be made by taking the out of sample root mean squared error for the holdout model in two time points, 2009 to 2011, and 2013 to 2015.
+These time points were chosen to test how changes deeper in forecasting periods can reflect differences in model preference.
+Results will be reported separately for males and females.

 ## Results